elvinzhu/gulp-inject-deps/README.md

 ## note

-* You AMD module must start with `define`, namely please DO NOT put any code before your `define`
+* Your AMD module must start with `define`, namely please DO NOT put any code before your `define`